Skip to content

 • metadata (dict, optional): A dictionary of metadata to be associated with each result generated by the optimizer.

 • output_dir (string, optional): A directory (absolute or relative) where the optimizer stores output.
-This is useful when multiple optimization runs are performed to prevent output from bing overwritten.
+This is useful when multiple optimization runs are performed to prevent output from being overwritten.

 • controls (array-like, optional): The controls that will be evaluated.
 This can be a single vector, a sequence of multiple vectors, or a 2D matrix where the control vectors are the rows.
 If multiple vectors or a 2D matrix is supplied, an evaluation is performed for each control vector.
 If not specified, the initial values from the Everest configuration are used.